Merrill recalled as mentor, selfless friend in memorial service

 “That’s it,” Sununu said Merrill answered.
 “Every day the rest of your life, you have to look in the mirror and make sure the guy looking back at you is really who you are.”

 The elder Sununu nominated Merrill to become attorney general in 1985.
-Ex-U.S. Sen. Kelly Ayotte, also a former AG, related how Merrill had won over lawyers in that office as someone who had never been a prosecutor.
+Former U.S. Sen. Kelly Ayotte, also a former state attorney general, related how Merrill had won over lawyers in that office as someone who had never been a prosecutor.

-Several speakers marveled at how the Georgetown University law school scholar and former legal counsel to the U.S. Air Force secretary could also break up any room with sarcastic jokes, many times aimed back at himself.
+Several speakers marveled at how the Georgetown University law school scholar and former legal counsel to the U.S. Air Force secretary could also break up any room with sarcastic jokes, many of them self-depracating.

 “If he were here, he would be dishing out the sharp one-liners about everyone here and we would all be laughing,” Ayotte said.